 You can now add lighter and darker tones (by mixing white or black with your base colour) to start building the form of the face.

 Keep working on your portrait, adding the details such as the hair and earrings.
-Look at photos of faces, or your own face in a mirror and try to mix the tones you need in order to create the best outcome.
-Think about warm and cool colours, it will help build a form.
+Look at photos of faces, or your own face in a mirror and try to mix the tones you need to create the best outcome.
+Think about warm and cool colours – it will help build a form.